 Changes in the family

 You may see little or no change in your parent, grandparent or family member after they find out they have Parkinson’s.
 But they may have to rest often and they will do things more slowly than they used to, like walking and talking.

 This can be frustrating for them and they may express that.
 At some point, they may become upset, short-tempered and tired.

 Doing things differently

-Other things may change: for instance, your parent, grandparent or relative might have to give up work or an activity they have always enjoyed, or change it for something else.
+Other things may change.
+Your parent, grandparent or relative might have to give up work or an activity they have always enjoyed or change it for something else.

-Sometimes, life in a family affected by Parkinson’s can be frustrating, for instance, trips might be cancelled suddenly or your parent might not be able to drive you somewhere.
+Sometimes, life in a family affected by Parkinson’s can be frustrating.
+For example, trips might be cancelled suddenly, or your parent might not be able to drive you somewhere.

 On the plus side, Parkinson’s can help bring families closer together.
 You may find that you talk and help each other more.